Abhisheknakka/IPL-Data-Analysis/README.md

-# IPL-Data-Analysis
+# IPL-Data-Analysis by  Apache Spark

-Things learned fro mthis project
+Things learned from this project

 1. Intro to Spark
 2. Databricks -free community version.
 3. Connect S3 bucket to Databricks using (public access)

-# Databricks AccountSetup
+# Databricks Account Setup

 Create account with "Community Edition" for free access